AnubhavDhingra/react-16-assignments/README.md

 7. Add a 404 error page and render it for any unknown routes

 8. Redirect requests to /all-courses to /courses (=> Your "Courses" page)

+### Assignment 04

+Enhance the provided project with additional functionality.

+Add the cases DECREMENT, ADD and SUBTRACT to the Reducer-function.
+Connect these three Action-types to the component-file "Connect.js" by adding props to "mapDispatchToProps".